jmt-genius/ledgerlink/README.md

 Hardhat is used for Ethereum smart contract development, testing, and deployment.
 You'll deploy a smart contract to a local Ethereum blockchain using Hardhat, avoiding the need for public test networks like Rinkeby or Ropsten for this project.
-The smart contract will interact with external data sources (like weather data) and allow farmers to buy insurance based on weather conditions (e.g., if the temperature exceeds a threshold).
+The smart contract will interact with external data sources (like sensor data) and allow users to buy insurance based on conditions (e.g., if the input sensor data exceeds a threshold).

 **Smart Contract Functions:**